 Liza has been the administrative assistant for the Mt.
 Blue RSD and the Franklin County Adult Education programs for more than ten years.
 She enjoys working with people in the community and helping them complete their tasks.
 She enjoys being with her family, friends and the community.
 She likes to quilt and do scrap booking and most of all, cook.

-Mike was a technology business owner for seven years and a community educator for three years before joining the FCABE Team in 2005.
-He is of the mind that fluency in the language of Information Technology can be a powerful empowerment skill, both personally and professionally.
-Mike is also a professional bassist and amateur grandparent.
-He is in relentless pursuit of almost any life-engaging opportunity.
+Mike was a technology business owner (MaineWest), a community educator at SAVES (now SAPARS) and the first non law enforcement member of the Maine Computer Crimes Task Force before joining the FCAE Team in 2005.
+He is of the mind that fluency in the culture and language of 21st Century Literacy is an important empowerment skill, both personally and professionally.
+He's also on the board of Literacy Volunteers and a member of the Fun For All Playground Committee.
+Mike is also a professional bassist (David Mallett, Noel Stookey, Rick Charette, etc) and amateur grandparent.
+He is in relentless pursuit of almost any life-engaging opportunity such as performing with the Merry Plinksters Ukulele Ensemble and fine art photography.

 Sue Kidd, Math Instructor & Odysseyware Coordinator